semuconsulting/pygnssutils/README.md

 See sample [ubxsimulator.json](https://github.com/semuconsulting/pygnssutils/blob/main/examples/ubxsimulator.json) configuration file in the \examples folder, and the [Sphinx API documentation](https://www.semuconsulting.com/pygnssutils/pygnssutils.html#module-pygnssutils.ubxsimulator).

 **NB:** Principally intended for testing Python GNSS application functionality.
 There is currently no attempt to simulate real-world satellite geodetics, though this could be done using e.g. the Python [`skyfield`](https://pypi.org/project/skyfield/) library and the  relevant satellite [TLE (orbital elements) data](https://celestrak.org/NORAD/elements/table.php?GROUP=gnss&FORMAT=tle).
 We may look into adding such functionality as and when time permits.
 Contributions welcome.

+Command line arguments can be stored in a configuration file and invoked using the `-C` or `--config` argument.
+The location of the configuration file can be set in environment variable `UBXSIMULATOR_CONF`.

 ---
 ## <a name="ubxsave">ubxsave CLI</a>